Curious about Cordyceps uses? Here are 5 to know

 5. Add a dropperful to your evening tea.

-Traditionally, one of the most popular Cordyceps uses has been supporting a healthy libido in older adults.* In China, the mushroom has long been known as a sexual tonic.* Modern research on male mice has shown that Cordyceps and its active constituent cordycepin promote healthy testosterone levels.* So, as you start to think about — ahem — bedtime, you might also think about adding Cordyceps to a cup of tea.
+Traditionally, one of the most popular Cordyceps uses has been supporting a healthy libido in older adults.* In China, the mushroom has long been known as a sexual tonic.* Its active constituent, cordycepin, has been shown to promote healthy testosterone levels within normal ranges.* So, as you start to think about — ahem — bedtime, you might also think about adding Cordyceps to a cup of tea.

 And since people tend to ask: The mushroom in our Cordyceps extract is a species known as Cordyceps militaris.
 This species is both vegan and cruelty-free.
-Cordyceps sinensis is the species found in the wild, and it’s notorious for being a finicky eater and feasting upon a specific type of caterpillar.
-That’s natural, but in recent decades we’ve learned to cultivate Cordyceps.
+Cordyceps sinensis is the species found in the wild, and its notorious for being a finicky eater and feasting upon a specific type of caterpillar.
+That’s natural, but in recent decades we’ve learned to cultivate Cordyceps militaris, a sister species.

 Cordyceps militaris is the cultivated version that’s used interchangeably with Cordyceps sinensis, much to the relief of caterpillars, vegans, and your wallet.
 (Cultivated Cordyceps are far more affordable than the wild ones, which were once literally worth their weight in gold!)
 Making this mushroom more affordable means you can get creative with your Cordyceps uses!

 Want to experience Cordyceps militaris for yourself?
 Check out our Cordyceps militaris tincture, made with organic Cordyceps we grow ourselves that are double extracted with hot water and 190-proof alcohol.